thiagorthomaz/tlos/README.md

 # tlos
-The Lords of Shadows is a MMORPG game for academic and hobbie purposes.
+The Lords of Shadows is a MMO strategy game in browser